Twisting

 Similar to the last lesson, you will do lots of rolling the head while twisted, this time with eye variations to free the neck even more!

-The shoulder lifts and lowers, then you roll the head many ways, and you eventually you ask the shoulders to connect into the ribs in an interesting way.
+The shoulder lifts and lowers, then you roll the head many ways, and you eventually ask the shoulders to connect to the ribs in an interesting way.

 Play with the movements, don’t try to do them perfectly.
 Experiment with lightness and ease.